 I did often remove the Christian “translation”.
 Much of our knowlegde of our traditions we have thanks to records, written down by Christian writers.
 That’s great, but what is less great is that they often christianised the magic.
 Usually, however, it’s fairlyeasy to reconstruct what our magical tradition would have looked like without ecclesiastical interference.

 Straight after Magical purposes you’ll find the Edibility section.
 Whether a plant is edible or not is indicated here.
 It also states which parts are edible and, per part, what you can do with it.
 Most people are amazed at all the plants in their surroundings which turn out to be edible.
 Take my garden.
 Admittedly, it is a bit wild and therefore it may contain more than in the average Dutch garden, but in my garden alone there are no fewer than 30 edible plants.

 For the fanatics among you I have also included constituents and nutrients.

 This part is by no means complete, which is hardly feasible.
-But the main categories of constituents and nutrients can be found there and those who have studied this only need to look at this section to predict what a plant might be able to do.
+But the main categories of constituents and nutrients can be found there and will tell you a few things about what a plant can do.

 Here, too, the lines are clickable.
 For example, if you click Zinc in nettle, you will go to the page about zinc.
 There you will find the following:

-And, as with Indications, you will also find the plants in which they can be found on these constituent or nutrient pages.
+And, as with Indications, you will also find plants in which they can be found on these constituent or nutrient pages.
 By clicking on those plants you will go straight to the relevant plant monograph.
 Again, this part is not complete as this isn’t feasible.
 But you will find the essentials here.

 Extra blogs and pages